A room can have expensive furniture, fresh paint, and good lighting, and still feel completely off.

 Putting harmony in interior design into practice doesn’t have to feel complicated.
 These simple steps take you through the process systematically.

-Each step builds upon the previous one to create beautiful and balanced spaces.
+Each step builds on the previous one to create beautiful, balanced spaces.

 Step 1: Begin by Choosing a Color Palette